Risingson/eveeyedocs/docs/sharing/cloud.md

  - Map Presets
  - Bookmarks
  - Saved Routes
- - Own Custom Marks
+ - Personal Custom Marks
- - Own Solarsystem Names
+ - Personal Solarsystem Names
- - Own Structures
+ - Personal Structures

 ### Shared with pilots in your sharing group
 - Your pilot's location and ship